Wra7h/SingleDose/README.md

 ## Triggers Commands:
 The triggers tells the binary to only inject under certain conditions.
 Triggers are not required but need to be configured before building the binary if you choose to use them.

+The Triggers menu can be accessed by entering "triggers" from Main Menu.

 Example Scenarios:
   1. "I want my binary to exit if notepad.exe is not currently running on the system."